-The Information Governance (IG) Toolkit was completed and submitted on 31st March 2014 with an overall score of 80% and a return of 'Satisfactory'.
-There are three main areas which require ongoing improvement.
+The information governance (IG) toolkit was completed and submitted on the 31 March 2014 with an overall score of 80% and a return of 'satisfactory'.
+There are 3 main areas which require ongoing improvement.

 These are:

-- 112 Information governance mandatory training the Trust is required to achieve 95% staff compliance in IG training within a year's cycle.
-This has been a continuous struggle to achieve however the IG Team will be implementing new initiatives to improve the Trust's Compliance figures. - 300's Information Security Assurance further work is required to ensure that our processes are robust in identifying and managing risks.
-The Trust will build an up-todate Information Asset register with detailed system risk assessments and Information Asset owners - 604 Corporate Records Management the Trust is required to carry out corporate records audit in at least 4 corporate areas annually.
+- 112 information governance mandatory training the trust is required to achieve 95% staff compliance in IG training within a year's cycle.
+This has been a continuous struggle to achieve however the IG Team will be implementing new initiatives to improve the trust's compliance figures. - 300's information security assurance further work is required to ensure that our processes are robust in identifying and managing risks.
+The trust will build an up-to-date information asset register with detailed system risk assessments and information asset owners

+604 corporate records management - the trust is required to carry out corporate records audit in at least 4 corporate areas annually.
 The aim of this requirement is to have all corporate areas audited within a 3 to 4 year cycle.
 This has not been properly implemented for previous submissions.

-Action plans and a work schedule are being developed for a more proactive and robust approach to the Information Governance Toolkit, with particular attention paid to the above areas.
-This is monitored through the IG Leads Board chaired by the Head of Information and Data Quality
+Action plans and a work schedule are being developed for a more proactive and robust approach to the information governance toolkit, with particular attention paid to the above areas.
+This is monitored through the IG leads board chaired by the head of information and data quality.